 Conversational AI can ensure personalization follows the customer across platforms for a seamless experience.

-As you design, make sure the AI user flow covers all use cases.
+As you design, ensure the AI user flow covers all use cases.
 Don’t give a user product details, for example, without a link to an order page.

 Less Staff Needed During Surges

 Another obvious benefit of conversational AI is automation—instead of hiring extra staff, you can rely on bots to do it for you.

 In 2019, the Wall Street Journal reported that after adding conversational AI two years ago, TD Ameritrade hadn’t hired any new agents.

 “Chatbots can answer basic questions about trade statuses and resetting passwords,” the article reported, “while humans help with more complex problems related to taxes and beneficiaries.”